gotthardp/lorawan-server/doc/Administration.md

 ## Backup and Restore

-Use the `dbexport` script to backup your list of users, gateways, devices and links.
+Use the `dbexport` script to backup your list of users, gateways, devices and nodes.
 This will create several `db*.json` files.
 Use the `dbimport` script to write these files back to the server database.